Sporting

-Originally bred as a hunting dog, the Sussex Spaniel originated from southern England, in Sussex County.
-The breeding of the first of this breed probably occurred during the mid-nineteenth century, but then World War II almost drove many breeds to extinction.
+Originally bred as a hunting dog, the Sussex Spaniel originated from southern England, in Sussex county.
+The first breeding of this breed probably occurred during the mid-nineteenth century, but then World War II almost drove many breeds to extinction.
 However, the breeding standards that were available before came into effect again after the war.

 If you have enough love and time to care for a dog, the Sussex hound could be the best pup for you.
 The relationship between a Sussex puppy and an owner is straightforward, and a deep affection for one another bonds it.
 However, pet owners with busy lifestyles might struggle with keeping up with their pups.